Time Savers For Busy Moms

 Cook ahead on the weekend

 Spend Sunday afternoon preparing dinners for the rest of the week.
 During the week, many families end up eating junk or processed food because they think they don't have time to cook meals.
 If you spend just one afternoon cooking and freezing meals, you can prepare enough food for your family for a week or more.
 If you have food prepared ahead of time, it won't matter if you get stuck in traffic or have to work a little late.
 You'll always be just 30 minutes away from a terrific family meal.
-Using your slow cooker will also save you plenty of time.
-Just throw in the ingredients in the morning, and your dinner will be done when you get home from work.

 Take time for yourself